 If you think your coffee tastes too bland, there are a few reasons why this might happen:

 Moka pot coffee shouldn't be as finely ground as espresso machine coffee.
 If yours is ground too finely, it will have a similar effect to having it tamped and making your coffee blander.
 If you think it's coarse enough, you could try with just a little bit more finely ground coffee.
-It is important to make sure it is not espresso coffee, though.
+Nevertheless it is important to make sure it is not espresso coffee.

 If you made sure that your coffee grind is the right size, you might want to try some stronger beans.
 Robusta is among the strongest coffee beans out there.
 Your brew will have a lot more caffeine in it, but the taste won't be as clear.
 If the Robusta coffee is too much for you, you can try mixing it with Arabica and get the best of two worlds.